 When the millennials joined the workforce, they fundamentally changed the future of working and the workspace.
 A job for life became something of the past, as employees are more fluid and switch jobs every couple of years.
 Gone are the days of striving for the carriage clock or gold pen.
 This generation and the subsequent ones which have followed, aren't afraid to ask for what they believe they're worth as well as for a comprehensive benefits package, on top of their monthly paycheck.

-One key challenge with this is that offers may need to be localized if the workforce is dispersed globally and currencies may need converting and adjusting.
+One key challenge with this is that offers may need to be localised if the workforce is dispersed globally and currencies may need converting and adjusting.
 What works for one country, may not be available in another country.
-If benefits are online, things such as tax, delivery and fulfillment costs need careful consideration.
+If benefits are online, things such as tax, delivery and fulfilment costs need careful consideration.

 Employee engagement is not a once a year task, but rather something employers need to incorporate into the everyday workings of its business.
 Engagement processes need to be weaved into the way the company operates, so it doesn't become a burden.
 Initially, there may be a time-factor involved as well as set up fees in order to get whatever engagement features into place, whereby they can be automated and augmented into daily interactions.